gnodi/danf/resource/private/doc/overview/index.md

             {
                 service: 'computer',
                 method: 'compute',
-                arguments: [6, 10],
+                arguments: [3, 10],
                 scope: 'value'
             }
-        ]
+        ],
+        collections: ['computation']
     }
 };
 ```

 Here, the result will be unpredictable because the 2 asynchronous operations will be executed in parallel.
-The property `value` of the stream will take the value of the last finishing operation.
+The property `value` of the stream will take the value of the last finishing operation (most of the time the second one but not always).
 This is obviously not what you wanted to do.

 **First case:** you wanted to retrieve the 2 values: